ollls/zio-tls-http/README.md

 # Update history.

+* DEV 1.2-m2 many useful fixes, Response ZStream now works with ensuring() which is dependent on user's environment.

 * DEV 1.2-m1 (streams) is out.

 * DEV is 1.2-m1, HttpClient on ZStream, file streaming, data streaming with chunked encoding support in and out.